zahran1234/churn/README.md

 # churn
-data analysis , data preprocessing , features engineering and  models classification
+# Data analysis, data preprocessing , features engineering, and  models classification
+# all you need in the churn notebook